Loudspeaker & Rack Decoupling/Isolation

 Giant Fat Glider

-For decoupling heavy speakers, cabinets, and racks.
+For decoupling large and heavy speakers, cabinets, and racks.
 Herbie's extra-thick (3/8") dBNeutralizer Giant Fat Dot, embedded in a Magic Slider with smooth polymer bottom, grips the cabinet bottom (no need for screw or glue).
 Provides unsurpassed isolation/decoupling, holding loudspeakers vibration-free, reducing vibration-influenced distortion for the ultimate sonic enjoyment.
 Appropriate for loudspeakers and cabinets of virtually any weight on any bare or carpeted floor.

 Perfect as a decoupling/isolation base even when mobility is not an issue.